barnsys/Analysis-of-community-composition/README.md

 R_mds.txt - script for multidimensional scaling (ordination graphics) of collection points based on species concentration in samples.

+data_cor_analiz.txt - data on the concentration of species in samples and and the environmental vectors for constructing a heatmap.

-data.txt - data on the concentration of species in samples and and the environmental vectors.
+data_mnds.txt - data on the concentration of species in samples and and the environmental vectors for multidimensional scalin.